asdf1280/SII_Decrypt/readme.txt

 This repo focuses solely on documentation of SCS's binary sii format.
+My goal is to create a SII decoder solely for the Automatic Save Editor project. (instead of depending on other libraries)